dzbo/yata-npm/README.md

 ## Contributing

-This project uses `yarn` as a package manager and `gulp` as task runner.
+This project uses `yarn` as a package manager and `webpack` as task runner.

 ## Package Maintenance